-The Rozelle Bay Community Native Nursery, works to reintroduce Local Provenance species.
-Local Provenance species are those which have adapted to a particular area's climate, rainfall patterns, salt water innundation, sunlight, soil, birds, animals and insects.
-The purpose built nursery located in Wisdom Street Annandale, features recycled ironbark timber from the old Pyrmont Bridge, perhaps from an ironbark tree that grew in Annandale.
+The Rozelle Bay Community Native Nursery and associated Bushcare Groups are reintroducing some of the diverse range of plants that once grew in the area.
+These local provenance species and strains have adapted to the local area's climate, rainfall patterns, salt water innundation, sunlight, soil, birds, animals and insects.
+The purpose built nursery located in Whites Creek Valley at Wisdom Street Annandale, features recycled ironbark timber from the old Pyrmont Bridge.
+Ironbark forests once grew in Annandale.

-The Nursery relies on volunteers to operate, collect and propagate native seeds, weed and plant in our local area.
-There are no prerequisite skills or knowledge required.
+The nursery is operated by volunteers and is open to everyone.
+Activities include collecting and propagate native seeds, weeding and planting.
+There are no prerequisite skills or knowledge required - but volunteers learn many new skills and get to know other locals.
 A hat and sturdy shoes are all you need to bring.
 The Nursery provides tools and protective gear for the variety of activities.

-Just turn up at the Nursery or a Busy Bee in the area.
-Where you can get to know the plants that are endemic (native/indigenous) to the inner west of Sydney.
+By getting involved, you will get to recognise and understand the plants that are endemic (native/indigenous) to the inner west of Sydney.
 You can also learn how to propagate these plants and create habitat for birds, skinks and frogs in your garden or pockets of bushland in the local area.
-It's a great way to meet the locals!

 There is also a Pyrmont Ultimo Landcare group.
 More at www.pyrmontultimolandcare.org.au/

 There are also bushcare activities at Ewen Park, on the Cooks River in Hurlston Park

 The GreenWay is an urban green corridor in Sydney's Inner West.
 A campaign is underway to see the GreenWay shared pathway completed as part of the light rail extension from Lilyfield to Dulwich Hill.www.greenway.org.au